Skip to main content

 Changing a tooltip style

-The example below shows how to change the default style of tooltips via global CSS classes.
-Add this to your global stylesheet (or a CSS module/global styles file so the selector applies globally):
+The example below shows how to change the default style of tooltips via CSS classes.
+Include this in your global stylesheet or component CSS (depending on your setup):

 .wx-area .tooltip {